yearn/tokenized-strategy-periphery/README.md

 It's important to note that the health check does not stop losses from being reported, rather will require manual intervention from 'management' for out of range losses or gains.

-A strategist simply has to inherit the [BaseHealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/BaseHealthCheck.sol) contract in their strategy, set the profit and loss limit ratios with the needed setters, and then call `_executeHealthCheck(uint256)` with the expected return value as the parameter during `_harvestAndReport`.
+A strategist simply has to inherit the [BaseHealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/BaseHealthCheck.sol) contract in their strategy, set the profit and loss limit ratios with the needed setters, and then override `_harvestAndReport()` just as they otherwise would.
+If the profit or loss that would be recorded is outside the acceptable bounds the tx will revert.

-EX:

-    contract Strategy is BaseHealthCheck {
-        ...

-        function _harvestAndReport() internal override returns (uint256 _totalAssets) {
-            ...

-            _executeHealthCheck(_totalAssets);

-        }
-    }

 The profit and loss ratios can adjusted by management through their specific setters as well as turning the healthCheck off for a specific report.
 If turned off the health check will automatically turn back on for the next report.

-The Health check contract also comes with a [checkHealth](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/BaseHealthCheck.sol#L28) modifier that can be put on functions that will check any strategy specific invariants/checks that can be defined in the [_checkHealth](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/BaseHealthCheck.sol#L124) function.

-NOTE: This should revert to work properly as a modifier if the check is false.

-see [MockHealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/test/mocks/MockHealthCheck.sol) for an example.

 ## Apr Oracle
 For easy integration with on chain debt allocator's as well as off chain interfaces, strategist's can implement their own custom 'AprOracle'.